mirjaj/grupparbete/README.md

  #### How to play

 The player plays the game by clicking the button to roll a dice.
-The player then moves, and is to answer questions, mostly related to programming.
+The player then moves, and is to answer questions, mostly related to programming and mathmatics, but there is also a category for general questions.

 If the player answers a question correctly, her or she is awarded points.
 The player who first reaches the required amount of points to win, wins the game.